lavender farming profit per acre | lavender cultivation in India

 Lavender health benefits and uses

-1. Lavender oil helps in detoxifying the skin
+1. Lavender oil helps in detoxifying the skin.

-3. Lavender is good for health of skin
+3. Good for health of skin.

-4. Lavender helps in preventing infection
+4. Helps in preventing infection.

-5. lavender helps in nausea treatment
+5. It helps in nausea treatment.

-6. lavender is used to make high quality perfumes
+6. Used to make high quality perfumes.

-8. Oil is good for digestion system
+8. Its oil is good for digestion system.

-9. The lavender flowers are used in home decoration
+9. The lavender flowers are used in home decoration.

-10. It is used as an air freshener
+10. It is used as an air freshener.

 Benefits of Lavender oil

-• It helps to reduce your headache by rubbing the oil on forehead
+• It helps to reduce your headache by rubbing the oil on forehead.

-• Lavender tea helps people to relax before bedtime
+• Lavender tea helps people to relax before bedtime.

-• English Lavender oil can be used in making balms, salves, perfumes, cosmetic and topical applications.
+• English lavender oil can be used in making balms, salves, perfumes, cosmetic and topical applications.

 Spread the knowledge with your family & friends